GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the crossbow can one shot Razorback's grates in the Dark Hours raid
 - the EMP grenade has a fixed ~11s duration, regardless of skill tiers or attributes (TODO: check if status effects can increase its duration)
 - the flamethrower's stream bypasses warhounds' health, it's not efficient on higher difficulties though as it requires burning a lot of fuel to kill a single warhound
+- the golden bullet also refreshes all your skill charges
 - the Survivalist medkit acts as a sphere so you can heal people above/below you
 - when medkitting with the fragile armor directive, use Perfectly Efficient
 - when your health is depleted, you have a 1-2s buffer (not in PVP) to take cover before going down, it's disabled until you're back to full health, which takes around 30s without taking damage